SinghxRaj/HabitLogger/README.md

 ## Areas to Improve about the project
-- Not using RAW SQL commands would be one area to improve.
+- Improvement 1: Not using RAW SQL commands would be one area to improve.
 Using a tool such as EF or Dapper would be able to fix this which I still have to learn.
-- The design of the HabitLoggerConnection class.
+- Improvement 2: The design of the HabitLoggerConnection class.
 At the moment, if I create two instances of the class it will cause problems since I'm opening the database twice.
 A good fix for this would be to implement a singleton design where only one instance of the HabitLoggerConnection class can be used at any time.
+- Improvement 3: Expanding on the project and adding more features.
+At the moment, the project only logs the amount of water the user drinks but there are improvements such as categorizing different habits and tracking each one.
+In the future, I can add this.

 ## Resouces Used